Hua-Zhou/aw-area51/README.md

 * SSD 1 (Kingston): 512GB PCIe NVMe M.2 SSD, CentOS 7 bootable.

 * SSD 2 (Kodak): 920GB SATA III SSD, mounted on `/mnt/AppRun`.
+This drive serves several purposes.
+	- MATLAB is installed at `/mnt/AppRun/MATLAB`.
+	- MATLAB 2020a installer is available at `/mnt/AppRun/matlab_R2020a_glnxa64`.
-Use this as scratch space for big data computation (ephemeral).
+	- Use `/mnt/AppRun` as a scratch space for big data computation (ephemeral).
 Make sure to delete data files after your computing is done.
-The environmental variable `TMPDIR` is also set to `/mnt/AppRun/tmp` systemwide, so temporary files from R, Julia and other programs will be dumped into this folder.
+	- The environmental variable `TMPDIR` is set to `/mnt/AppRun/tmp` systemwide, so temporary files from R, Julia and other programs will be dumped into this folder.
 (Add line `export TMPDIR="/mnt/AppRun/tmp"` to `/etc/bashrc` file.)
 Also add line `v /mnt/AppRun/tmp 1777 root root 10d` to `/usr/lib/tmpfiles.d/tmp.conf` to clean up the folder periodically.

 * Hard drive 1 (WD Black Performance SATA): 6TB, formatted as EXT4, mounted at `/mnt/Data1`.
 Use this for large, permanent data sets.